| History Walter Dandy was the first to

 Subdural shunting is rarely required to relieve chronic hygromas resulting from

+this complication.
 There are unusual and

 unexpected complications related to the cervical spinal cord and indirectly to